Cyber Valley AI Startup Bootcamp 2023

 Prompt Engineering: The Art of Talking to AI

 We’ve all played with ChatGPT, Copilot, or Claude — typing in questions and marveling at their responses.
 But behind the scenes, there’s a powerful craft at play: prompt engineering.
+OpenAI and Anthropic both publish guidance on how best to prompt their models.
 It’s not just about “asking a question.”
 It’s about how you phrase it, structure it, and guide the model.
-Prompt engineering is the new programming skill — and it’s transforming how we interact with AI. 🧠 What Is Prompt Engineering?
-Prompt engineering is the process of designing effective input prompts that guide large language models (LLMs) like GPT-4 to produce accurate, helpful, or creative outputs. ...
+Prompt engineering is the new programming skill — and it’s transforming how we interact with AI. ...

 Evaluating LLMs: How Do You Measure a Model's Mind?